nenasedk/JUPITER_VTKFileConversion/README.md

 On importing the coordinate grid it is changed from left handed to right handed (azimuthal and polar angles)*-1

+## Matplotlib visualisation
+The VTKtoNumpyPlotting.py module contains functions that can be used to read in VTK data and output a matplotlib style figure.
+This module may be used as a template for numpy plotting, but note that the user will be required to modify the script so as to filter the data as necessary.
+It is recommended only to use the matplotlib visualisations for 2D contour plots, as vector and streamline plots do not produce useful results.

 ## Known Issues